pwin/owlready2/doc/onto.rst

 * **type**, for searching Individuals of a given Class
 * **subclass_of**, for searching subclasses of a given Class
 * **is_a**, for searching both Individuals and subclasses of a given Class
-* any object or data property name
-* any annotation property name
+* any object, data or annotation property name

 The value associated to each keyword can be a single value or a list of several values.
 In addition, in string values, a star * can be used as a jocker.